jo824/using-kit/using-go/second.md

 }
 ```

-Lets break this down a bit. `ListenAndServer` tells our app to listen on a specific port/network address that we provide.
+Lets break this down a bit. `ListenAndServe` tells our app to listen on a specific port/network address that we provide.
 The second parameter is our handler.
 If you read the comment above you'll see that http library provides us with a default  handler - `DefaultServeMux` if we do not provide our own.
 What is a ServeMux?
 From the standard library comments: